April 30, 2026, 4:03 pm | Read time: 2 minutes

 Additionally, smartphones must be dustproof and withstand immersion in water for up to 30 minutes at a depth of 1 meter to be approved for the European market.
 Many current devices already meet these requirements.
 Furthermore, a value of 1,000 charge cycles is mentioned, which most modern batteries in the mid-range and high-end segments can achieve.
 A charge cycle corresponds to a full charge from 0 to 100 percent.
 These criteria are intended to ensure that devices achieve a sufficient battery lifespan.
 This particularly affects modern smartphones in higher price ranges.

-Also of interest: The cost of Temu and Shein to the German economy
+Also of interest: How Much Temu and Shein Cost the German Economy

 Outlook on Upcoming Devices